 Managing the Transition From Accumulation to Distribution

 One of the most important shifts for pre-retirees is moving from accumulating wealth to planning for withdrawals.
 This transition can introduce new tax dynamics.
+Questions often include:- Which accounts should be tapped first?

 - How do withdrawals affect tax brackets?